Faster Interpolation Algorithms for Sparse Multivariate Polynomials Given by Straight-Line Programs\: Introduction

-In Arnold, Giesbrecht, and Roche \cite{2}, the concept of ``ok" prime is introduced.
-A prime $p$ is ``ok" if at least $\frac58 T$ terms of $f$ have no collision in $f\ \modp\ (x^p-1)$.
-Then a Monte Carlo algorithm is given whose complexity is linear in $T$.
+In Arnold, Giesbrecht, and Roche \cite{2}, the concept of ``ok" prime is introduced and a Monte Carlo univariate algorithm is given, which has complexity linear in $T$ but cubic in $n$.
 The ``ok" prime in \cite{2} is probabilistic.
-In this paper, we give a method to find an exact ``ok" prime and give a deterministic method.
+In our deterministic method, we give a method to find an exact ``ok" prime.

+In Arnold, Giesbrecht, and Roche \cite{2i}, their univariate interpolation algorithm is extended to finite fields.
+By combining the idea of diversification, the complexity becomes better.
+This algorithm will be used in our second probabilistic algorithm.
+The bit complexity of their multivariate interpolation algorithm is linear in $n^\omega$, where $\omega$ is the constant of matrix multiplication, while our algorithm is linear in $n$.
+The reason is that, our method uses a new Kronecker substitution to find the exponents and does not need to solve linear systems.

-In Arnold, Giesbrecht, and Roche \cite{2j}, they further extended their algorithm to finite fields.
-By combining the random Kronecker substitution and diversification, the complexity becomes better: $O^\thicksim(\log D(Ln(T\log D+n)(\log D + \log q) + n^{\omega-1} T+ n^{\omega})$, where $L$ is the size of the SLP and $q$ is the size of the finite filed.
+In Arnold, Giesbrecht, and Roche \cite{2j}, they further improved their interpolation algorithm for finite fields.
+By combining the random Kronecker substitution and diversification, the complexity becomes better, but still linear in $n^\omega$.

-Finally, the new Kroneceker type substitution introduced in this paper is inspired by the work of Klivans-Spielman \cite{9}, where the substitutions $f(x,x^{\modp(D,p)},\dots,x^{\modp(D^{n-1},p)})$ and $f(q_1x,q_2x^{\modp(D,p)},\dots,q_nx^{\modp(D^{n-1},p)})$ were used for black-box polynomials.
-We use their first substitution and change the second substitution to $f(x,x^{\modp(D,p)},\dots,,x^{\modp(D^{k-1},p)+p},\dots,$ $x^{\modp(D^{n-1},p)})$ (see section \ref{sec-mi1} for exact definition).
-Our substitution has the following advantages: (1) the size of data is not changed after substitution, while the size of data in the second substitution in \cite{9} is increased by a factor of $D$.
-(2) only arithmetic operations for the coefficients are used and thus the algorithm works for general rings, while the substitution in \cite{9} needs factorization and $\RB$ should at be a UFD at least.
-Comparing to the randomized Kronecker substitution used in \cite{1}, the new substitution is deterministic.
+Finally, the new Kroneceker type substitution introduced in this paper is inspired by the works of Klivans-Spielman \cite{9}, Arnold \cite{0} and Arnold-Roche \cite{1}.
+In \cite{9}, the substitution $f(q_1x,q_2x^{\modp(D,p)},\\\dots,q_n x^{\modp(D^{n-1},p)})$ was used, where $q_1,\ldots,q_n$ are primes.
+In this paper, we introduced the substitution $f(x,x^{\modp(D,p)},$ $\dots,$ $x^{p+\modp(D^{k-1},p)},$ $\ldots,$ $x^{\modp(D^{n-1},p)})$ (see section \ref{sec-mi1} for exact definition).
+Our substitution has the following advantages: (1) For the complex filed, the size of data is not changed after our substitution, while the size of data for the substitution in \cite{9} is increased by a factor of $D$.
+(2) Only arithmetic operations for the coefficients are used in our algorithm and thus the algorithm works for general computable rings, while the substitution in \cite{9} needs factorization and $\RB$ should be a UFD at least.
+In \cite{0}, the substitution $f(x^{s_1},x^{s_2},x^{s_k+p}\dots,x^{s_n})$ was used, where $s_i$ are random integers.
+Comparing to the randomized Kronecker substitution in \cite{0,1}, our substitution is deterministic.